solislemuslab/tropical-stethoscope/example/readme.md

 2. Type `git clone https://github.com/solislemuslab/tropical-stethoscope.git` to download the entire GitHub repository.

 3. Download `JupyterLab` by typing: `conda install -c conda-forge jupyterlab`.
 More instructions can be found [here](https://jupyter.org/).
+An easier alternative for step 3 - 5 (environment setup) is Google Colab.
+More instructions about it can be found in the bottom of this section.

 4. Download the necessary packages by typing the following in the terminal:
 ```
+conda install cudatoolkit
 pip3 install -r requirements.txt
 ```
 The `requirements.txt` is inside the `example` folder that was cloned and it lists the requirements below: